 1. Be Firm in Your Decline

 No means no. It doesn’t matter the context of the situation or how little they want you to drink.
-Saying no to alcohol is your right, and you don’t owe anyone an explanation why.
+Declining alcohol is your right, and you don’t owe anyone an explanation why.

 2. Don’t Feel Like You Owe Anyone an Explanation if You’re Not Comfortable